-Do brethren not wish that all husbands and wives were Christians?
-Do brethren not wish all children would grow up and become Christians?
-Of course they do.
-But shall it be argued that if one is married to an unbeliever, he has sinned?
-There is no scripture to make this statement.
-It may be accurate to say someone made foolish decisions in how he reared his children.
-Perhaps he made a foolish decision in choosing the spouse which he married.
-But it is going too far to make a blanket statement and say everyone who has unbelieving children has sinned in the rearing of those children.
+Do we not wish that all husbands and wives were Christians?
+Do we not wish that all children would grow up and become Christians?
+Of course we do.
+But shall we argue that if one is married to an unbeliever, he has sinned?
+We have no scripture to make this statement.
+It may be accurate to say someone made foolish decisions in rearing their children.
+Perhaps they made a foolish decision in choosing the spouse which they married.
+But it is going too far to make a blanket statement and say that everyone who has unbelieving children has sinned in the rearing of those children.
 It is going too far to make a blanket statement and say that every Christian who has married an unbeliever has sinned.